Skip to contents

 levels

-character vector specifying the display order of attributes.
+character vector specifying the display order of subgroups.

 continuous